jn-prod/flask-restfull/documentation/readme.md

 Note:
 - This command builds an image for our Flask app, pulls the Redis image, and then starts everything up.
-- Now we can view our app in the browser by navigating to the address associated with the boot2docker VM - `boot2docker ip`.(Run 'docker-machine ip dev' to get the address.)
+- Now we can view our app in the browser by navigating to the address `localhost:PORT`.
 - At this point we've set up our local environent.
 Next, let's add CI into the mix.

 ---